d12frosted/elpa-mirror/melpa/rubocopfmt-readme.txt

-This library formats Ruby code by using rubocop and it's --auto-correct option.
+This library formats Ruby code by using rubocop and it's --autocorrect option.